PHASE 4 OF 7

 Hour 2-4

 Get the end-to-end flow working.
-Ugly is fine.
-Hardcode values, skip error handling, wire everything together with duct tape.
-The goal: prove the concept works before investing more time.
+Ugly is fine: hardcode values, skip error handling, duct-tape it together.
+Prove the concept before investing more time.

 3